JoseBarbero/CamPype/README.md

 ## How to uninstall Wombat (Linux)

-1. Make sure you are not into Wombat conda environment
+1. Make sure you are not inside Wombat conda environment
     ```bash
     $ conda deactivate
     ```